-Some other adjustments are necessary to make the estimates more likely to reflect actual medical costs.
-E-Codes do not identify whether a hospital patient is an occupant of a passenger vehicle or a large truck.
+Additional adjustments are necessary to make the estimates more reflective of actual medical costs.
+E-codes do not identify whether a hospital patient is an occupant of a passenger vehicle or a large truck.
 Primary seat belt laws would not be expected to affect injuries sustained to occupants of large trucks.
-Therefore we used the proportion of large trucks in NHTSA's Fatality Analysis Reporting System (FARS), a census of all fatal crashes on public roadways in the United States, to estimate the proportion of hospitalizations in the State that were likely occupants of large trucks and remove them from the analyses.
-Specifically, the General Estimate System (GES) indicates that nationally, the proportion of all fatally injured occupants who were in large trucks and buses is the same as the proportion of all non-fatally injured occupants who were in large trucks and buses.
-In Rhode Island there were 4.1% of the fatal injuries who were occupants of non-passenger vehicles.
-Therefore we reduced costs by this amount to account for those injuries likely to stem from these large trucks.
+Therefore, we used the proportion of large trucks in NHTSA's Fatality Analysis Reporting System (FARS), a census of all fatal crashes on public roadways in the United States, to estimate the proportion of hospitalizations in the State that were likely occupants of large trucks and remove them from the analyses.
+Specifically, the General Estimate System 2006 data (GES, 2006) indicates that nationally, the proportion of all fatally injured occupants who were in large trucks and buses is the same as the proportion of all non-fatally injured occupants who were in large trucks and buses (4% for both).
+In Nevada there were 1.9% of the fatal injuries who were occupants of non-passenger vehicles.
+Therefore we reduced costs by this amount to account for those injuries likely to stem from large trucks.